FPFanatic/automate_boring_stuff/README.md

 # multiclipboard

-My versions of multiclipboard from _Automate the Boring Stuff with Python_ by Al Sweigart.
+multiclipboard from _Automate the Boring Stuff with Python_ by Al Sweigart -- both the original, and a derivative extension that uses argparse for option parsing.